hyperknot/openfreemap/docs/self_hosting.md

 ### Provider recommendation

-One amazing deal, which is tested and known to work well for http-host is the €4.5 [Contabo Storage VPS](https://contabo.com/en/storage-vps/)!
+One amazing deal, which is tested and known to work well for http-host is the €4.5 / month [Contabo Storage VPS](https://contabo.com/en/storage-vps/)